pablo-chacon/dede-templates/README.md

 The authors and contributors:

-do not operate any delivery service, marketplace, or logistics business built using this template
+**do not** operate any delivery service, marketplace, or logistics business built using this template

-do not verify, supervise, or monitor users, carriers, platforms, or any third-party systems
+**do not** verify, supervise, or monitor users, carriers, platforms, or any third-party systems

-do not provide legal, financial, tax, compliance, or regulatory advice
+**do not** provide legal, financial, tax, compliance, or regulatory advice

-are not responsible for deployments, integrations, business decisions, or real-world usage of any application built using this repository
+**are not responsible for deployments**, integrations, business decisions, or real-world usage of any application built using this repository

-do not guarantee correctness, uptime, safety, or suitability for any purpose
+**do not** guarantee correctness, uptime, safety, or suitability for any purpose

 All usage of this repository—including running the included infrastructure, deploying the protocol, or integrating DeDe into any service—is performed entirely at the risk of the user.

-This software is offered strictly as-is, without any warranties, express or implied.
+This **software is offered strictly as-is**, without any warranties, express or implied.
-The authors are not liable for any damages, losses, claims, or other issues arising from the use, misuse, failure, or operation of this software or any derivative work.
+The **authors are not liable** for any damages, losses, claims, or other issues arising from the use, misuse, failure, or operation of this software or any derivative work.

 By cloning, modifying, deploying, or interacting with this repository in any capacity, you agree that you alone are responsible for ensuring legal compliance, operational safety, and all outcomes of your integration.